aem-design/aem.design/_manual/010-projects.md

 The aemdesign-deploy project is a **server automation** project using Ansible to deploy and configure services.
 The project also contains scripted operational tasks for maintaining the operating system and services..

 Before proceeding, this section contains content with assumed Ansible knowledge.
-Recommended starting points are ‘*[Intro to Playbook*s](http://docs.ansible.com/ansible/latest/playbooks_intro.html)’ (NOTE:  http://docs.ansible.com/ansible/latest/playbooks_intro.html) and *‘**[Intro to Inventorie*s](http://docs.ansible.com/ansible/latest/intro_inventory.html)*’* (NOTE:  http://docs.ansible.com/ansible/latest/intro_inventory.html) in the Ansible online documentation.
+Recommended starting points are '*[Intro to Playbook*s](http://docs.ansible.com/ansible/latest/playbooks_intro.html)' (NOTE:  http://docs.ansible.com/ansible/latest/playbooks_intro.html) and *'**[Intro to Inventorie*s](http://docs.ansible.com/ansible/latest/intro_inventory.html)*'* (NOTE:  http://docs.ansible.com/ansible/latest/intro_inventory.html) in the Ansible online documentation.

 This project is implemented with the following features and their concepts are required to maintain the project: